raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 with a TCP RST (or equivalent for other protocols).

-In a client-initiated Session Signaling Keepalive message, the IDLE TIMEOUT and KEEPALIVE INTERVAL contain the client’s requested values.
+In a client-initiated Session Signaling Keepalive message, the idle timeout and keepalive interval contain the client’s requested values.
-In a server response to a client-initiated message, the IDLE TIMEOUT and KEEPALIVE INTERVAL contain the server’s chosen values, which the client MUST respect.
+In a server response to a client-initiated message, the idle timeout and keepalive interval contain the server’s chosen values, which the client MUST respect.
 This is modeled after the DHCP protocol, where the client requests a certain lease lifetime using DHCP option 51 {{!RFC2132}}, but the server is the ultimate authority for deciding what lease lifetime is actually granted.

-In a server-initiated Session Signaling Keepalive message, the IDLE TIMEOUT and KEEPALIVE INTERVAL unilaterally inform the client of the new values from this point forward in this session.
-In a client response to a server-initiated message, there is no SSOP-DATA.
-SSOP-LENGTH is zero.
-The RCODE MUST be zero.
+In a server-initiated Session Signaling Keepalive message, the idle timeout and keepalive interval unilaterally inform the client of the new values from this point forward in this session.

-<< SC: Do we even need a client response to this server-initiated message?
+The client MUST generate a response to the server-initiated Session Signaling Keepalive message.
-The response conveys no information.
-On the other hand, it may simplify the specification if we say that *all* request messages elicit exactly one response message.
-Please weigh in with opinions.
-We need to decide this.
-Currently draft-ietf-dnssd-push says that push notification messages from server to client do not elicit any response message from the client.
-We need to decide if this is allowed. >>
+The Message ID in the response message MUST match the ID from the server-initiated Session Signaling Keepalive message, and the response message MUST NOT contain any operation TLV.

+It may be appropriate for clients and servers to select different keepalive interval values depending on the nature of the network they are on.

+A corporate DNS server that knows it is serving only clients on the internal network, with no intervening NAT gateways or firewalls, can impose a higher keepalive interval, because frequent keepalive traffic is not required.

+A public DNS server that is serving primarily residential consumer clients, where it is likely there will be a NAT gateway on the path, may impose a lower keepalive interval, to generate more frequent keepalive traffic.

+A smart client may be adaptive to its environment.
+A client using a private IPv4 address {{!RFC1918}} to communicate with a DNS server at an address that is not in the same IPv4 private address block, may conclude that there is likely to be a NAT gateway on the path, and accordingly request a lower keepalive interval.

+For environments where there is a NAT gateway or firewalls on the path, it is RECOMMENDED that clients request, and servers grant, a keepalive interval of 15 minutes.
+In other environments it is RECOMMENDED that clients request, and servers grant, a keepalive interval of 60 minutes.

-Note that the lower the IDLE TIMEOUT value, the higher the load on client and server.
-For example, an IDLE TIMEOUT value of 200ms would result in a continuous stream of at least ten messages per second, in both directions, to keep the session alive.
-And, in this example, a single packet loss and retransmission could introduce a momentary pause in the stream of messages, long enough to cause the server to overzealously abort the connection.
+Note that the lower the keepalive interval value, the higher the load on client and server.
+For example, an keepalive interval value of 100ms would result in a continuous stream of at least ten messages per second, in both directions, to keep the session alive.
+And, in this extreme example, a single packet loss and retransmission over a long path could introduce a momentary pause in the stream of messages, long enough to cause the server to overzealously abort the connection.

-Because of this concern, the server MUST NOT send a Keepalive message (either a response to a client-initiated request, or a server-initiated message) with an IDLE TIMEOUT value less than ten seconds.
+Because of this concern, the server MUST NOT send a Keepalive message (either a response to a client-initiated request, or a server-initiated message) with an keepalive interval value less than ten seconds.
+If a client receives an Keepalive message specifying an keepalive interval value less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

+Similarly, the server MUST NOT send a Keepalive message (either a response to a client-initiated request, or a server-initiated message) with an idle timeout value less than ten seconds.
-If a client receives an Keepalive message specifying an IDLE TIMEOUT value less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a client receives an Keepalive message specifying an idle timeout value less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).